KushaalSingh/C-Console-Application/README.md

 ### ***APPOINTMENT MENU:***
 If the user chooses to select the appointment menu, they can `view` all the appointments or sort by date.
 They can also `add` and `remove` appointments.

-  -**VIEW (ALL):**
+  - **VIEW (ALL):**

     *Display all appointments in the appointmentData.txt.*
   - **VIEW (BY DATE):**

     *Display all appointments under the selected date by the user.*
   - **ADD:**

     *Add appointments by inputing the required informatio.n*
   - **REMOVE:**

     *Remove appointments by inputing patient number and date.*